SiphosethuLokwe/NameSorter/README.md

    dotnet build --configuration Release

 4. Run the application:
-   dotnet run NameSorterCLI ./unsorted-names-list
+ dotnet run --project NameSorterCLI -- ./unsorted-names-list.txt

  The Project also has an API with a swagger endpoint where you can upload an unsorted list and it will sort and display it for you : SorterAPI

    Curl
    curl -X 'POST' \